As a small business owner, you’re likely looking to attract more customers quickly.

 To explore an internal linking structure, look for the links inside your website that connect one page to another.

-You can then figure out what pages are at the list’s top, middle, and bottom.
+You can then determine the pages at the list’s top, middle, and bottom.
 This will give you an idea of which pages are likely on page one or two of Google search results.

 Are your web pages stuck on page two or lower of the search engine results?